adaptyteam/adapty-docs/versioned_docs/version-3.0/adapty-paywall-builder.md

 - **Revamped Existing Elements**: Existing elements have been significantly improved, offering more options and capabilities to bring your paywall ideas to life.

 :::warning
-This section describes the new Paywall Builder, compatible with Adapty SDK v3.0 and later which is now available for iOS and Android only.
+This section describes the new Paywall Builder, compatible with Adapty SDK v3.0 (3.2.0 for Flutter) and later which is now available for iOS, Android, Flutter, and React Native only.
 For information on the legacy Paywall Builder compatible with Adapty SDK v2.x or earlier, see [Design paywalls with legacy Paywall Builder](./2.0/adapty-paywall-builder-legacy).
 :::

 ## Structure of a paywall